Terington Province, Northwest, Global

 “Did you mention it to Busy?”
 John ripped off a piece of red paint and threw it on last night’s snow.
 To his overactive imagination, the discarded paint looked like fresh blood.

 “He said it was at the top of his list and asked what scraping paint had to with it.
 I told him it’s everyone’s job to keep our building safe and in good repair for all of us.
 So if there’s a problem, it needs to be fixed.
 And with spring on the way, I’m afraid the first floor will be ruined beyond repair this time.
 He then told me to leave it to those better qualified to deal with such matters.”
 Aster tightened her grip around the scraper.
 “I’m tired of waiting for him to do something.
 This is our building too.
-Someone has to listen.”
+Someone has to listen.
+If we lose our place on the list, we’ll never get another chance.”

 “Once a jerk, always a jerk.
 I can see why the landlord likes him.
 He never disappoints.”
 And with that, John put his scraper to the wall.